bitsongofficial/delegation-program/README.md

 🟢 Application period open until August 14!
 Total delegation for this epoch (01.09.2022 - 01.01.2023): 6M $BTSG

+Please reopen your issue if you applied before.
+Otherwise create a new issue by using the template.

 # BitSong Delegation Program